 Pacific Rim is of course a big-budget production for Guillermo Del Toro.
 Born in Mexico, Del Toro emerged onto the world stage with the festival/arthouse hit of Cronos (1993), which led to other films varying between English and Spanish language with the likes of Mimic (1997) and The Devils Backbone (2001), before the US mainstream breakthrough of Blade II (2002).
-This was followed by works such as Hellboy (2004), the enormously acclaimed Pans Labyrinth (2006), Hellboy II: The Golden Army (2008) and subsequent to this Crimson Peak (2015) and The Shape of Water (2017), which won Del Toro an Academy Award as Best Director.
+This was followed by works such as Hellboy (2004), the enormously acclaimed Pans Labyrinth (2006), Hellboy II: The Golden Army (2008) and subsequent to this Crimson Peak (2015) and the amphibian man romance The Shape of Water (2017), which won Del Toro an Academy Award as Best Director.
 After this, Del Toros name was at an all-time audience peak, only for him to run afoul of a host of production problems with a cancelled adaptation of H.P.
 Lovecrafts At the Mountains of Madness (1936) and an interminable pre-production process as the original director of The Hobbit: An Unexpected Journey (2012) and sequels, which led to his quitting.
 Pacific Rim was Del Toros return to the directors chair after a seven year absence.
 He has not been idle during this period, having produced a host of other films, especially animated films, with the likes of Hellboy Animated: Sword of Storms (2006), Hellboy Animated: Blood and Iron (2007), The Orphanage (2007), While She Was Out (2008), Julias Eyes (2010), Splice (2010), Dont Be Afraid of the Dark (2011), Kung Fu Panda 2 (2011), Puss in Boots (2011), Rise of the Guardians (2012), Mama (2013), The Book of Life (2014) and Kung Fu Panda 3 (2016), as well as the tv series The Strain (2014-7) based on his novel.